 Twilight Flat Calibrations

-If you require twilight flats, please note this in your Observing Form and speak to the TO well before sunset.
-For the Red and Blue Channel Spectrographs, we recommend taking 1 second test exposures beginning at sunset or shortly thereafter.
+If you require twilight flats for the Blue Channel Spectrograph, please note this in your Observing Form and speak to the TO well before sunset.
+We recommend taking 1 second test exposures beginning at sunset or shortly thereafter.
 Once you are able to exposure for 5 seconds without saturating, 3-5 sky flats can be acquired with a peak flux of ~20,000 counts.